edenartlab/eden_comfy_pipelines/README.md

-<h1>eden_comfy_pipelines</h1>
+<h1>Eden.art custom node Suite</h1>
-<p>A collection of custom nodes and workflows for ComfyUI.
-Most nodes are not yet documented in this README but are used in our workflows repo: https://github.com/edenartlab/workflows.</p>
+<p>A collection of custom nodes and workflows for ComfyUI, developed by [Eden](https://www.eden.art/).
+Most nodes are not yet documented in this README but are used in [our workflows repo](https://github.com/edenartlab/workflows).</p>

 <h2>Quick example of some of the most useful nodes:</h2>